Scouting out the nutrition information of several supplement products I repeatedly come across the phrase Proprietary Blend on the label.

 How to make a proprietary blend in 1 easy step

-A number of supplement makers who are fully transparent with the ingredients in their proprietary blends are speaking out against the practice of hiding behind a brand name (XYZ Blend) and fairy dusting an empty supplement.
+A number of supplement companies who are transparent with the ingredients in their proprietary blends are speaking out against the practice of other manufacturers engaging in fairy dusting.

 Says the head of EndurElite, a supplement maker for endurance athletes: